Heelan History, Family Crest & Coats of Arms

 The surname Heelan was first found in Thomond (Irish: Tuadh Mumhan), literally North Thomond, the pre-Norman Kingdom of Thomond, since divided between counties Limerick, Tipperary and Clare, where they held a family seat from ancient times.

 Early History of the Heelan family

-Another 409 words (29 lines of text) are included under the topic Early Heelan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Heelan research.
+Another 92 words (7 lines of text) are included under the topic Early Heelan History in all our PDF Extended History products and printed products wherever possible.